-Students must choose two elective rotations from the below categories to complete their APPE requirements.
-Each rotation is six weeks in length and six (6) academic credits.
-Elective APPEs may be completed outside of the U.S.
+You must choose two elective rotations to complete the APPE requirements.
+Each rotation is six weeks in length and six academic credits.
+Elective APPEs may be completed outside of the United States.

 Prior to APPEs, students must have successfully completed their IPPE requirements.

 Prior to IPPEs and APPEs, students must have the following: